-I delivered teaching on two undergraduate modules in the department of film
+I have delivered teaching on five undergraduate modules in the department of film

-I have also lectured on a Screen Industries module at the University of Brighton; here I combined my professional knowledge of cinema marketing with critical and historical issues around film exhibition as an industry.
+I have also lectured on a Screen Industries module at the University of Brighton.

 Talks, Discussions, and Compèring

 I have conducted public discussions with a range of guests including Ira Sachs, Desiree Akhavan, Dennis Cooper, Zac Farley, Francis Lee, Sky Neal, Kate McLarnon, Neil Mcenery-West, Maria Pramaggiore, Fox Fisher, Ugla Stefanía Kristjönudóttir Jónsdóttir, Kuchenga Shengé, Juno Dawson, Kate O'Donnell, David McGillivray, Mikko Mäkelä, Boodi Kabbani, Eleanor Crewes, Jason Barker, and Ashley Joiner.

 At the 2017 Scottish Queer International Film Festival, I introduced screenings of Uisenma Borchu's Don't Look At Me That Way, Sheila McLaughlin's She Must Be Seeing Things, and Gregg Araki's Nowhere.

 I was the head programmer of Eyes Wide Open Cinema from 2015-2018.
 In this position I curated one-off screenings and seasons including Queer Dreams, Snap: Pioneers of American New Queer Cinema, and Nazra: Queer Arab Lives on Film.

 I curated the bisexual* strand of the 2017 Scottish Queer International Film Festival.

 I was on the programming team for the Women Over 50 Film Festival from 2016-2017.

 I was the Marketing Manager of the Duke of York's Picturehouse, Brighton from 2015 to 2018.